rsthn/cherry/README.md

 ## Installation

-You can use npm to install the library, or download the standalone `cherry.js` file form the `dist` folder and include it in your index.html file.
+You can use npm to install the library, or download the standalone `cherry.js` file from the `dist` folder and include it in your index.html file.

 ```sh
 npm i @rsthn/cherry